- Eye root

 Although goldenseal is popular for minor infections or as a tonic, human data are lacking.

 Goldenseal is a North American botanical with origins as a traditional remedy among Native Americans.
 It has historically been used for skin and eye irritations, as a bitter tonic, and to improve digestive function.
 It is also marketed as an antioxidant and is often combined with echinacea in supplements to support immune function.

 Two of its compounds, berberine and hydrastine, have been studied in the lab.
 In animal studies, goldenseal compounds appeared to kill bacteria and other microbes, and slow tumor growth.
 Anti-inflammatory, spasm-reducing, and muscle-contracting properties have also been observed.
 However, other animal studies suggest potential toxicity with long-term use and there are no human data to confirm supposed effects.

 Purported Uses and Benefits

 Although goldenseal has been traditionally used for eye and skin ailments, human data are lacking.
 There is also no evidence for its use against the common cold.
 Lab studies indicate that goldenseal compounds have antimicrobial properties, but also suggest potential sensitivity to sunlight with topical products that contain goldenseal.

 Lab studies suggest goldenseal may relax muscle tissue, but human data are lacking.

 To treat gastrointestinal disorders

-Laboratory studies show that a goldenseal extract causes relaxation of smooth muscle like that found in the gastrointestinal tract, but it is not known if goldenseal helps treat gastrointestinal disorders.
+Lab studies show that a goldenseal extract causes relaxation of smooth muscle like that found in the gastrointestinal tract, but it is not known if goldenseal helps treat GI disorders.

 Do Not Take If